Huegoxaga/notes/os/bash-scripting.md

 - For strings use `>`, `<`, `<=`, `>=`, `==`, `!=`
   - Use `-z` to check if the string is empty. `-z ''`
   - Use `-n` to check if the string is non-empty.
+  - Use `-f` to see if a file exist.
   - Both `=` and `==` works.
   - `>` and `<` needs to be escaped, `'b' \> "a"`.
 - `test` command can be used to evaluate boolean expression.